Craving more space or just a little momentum?

 Keep it fresh.
 Lose the forgotten.

-Your fridge and pantry aren’t time capsules—and they shouldn’t feel like guilt trips either.
+Your fridge and pantry aren’t time capsules.
+They shouldn’t feel like guilt trips either.

 Quick wins: